 Every effective personal-protection plan revolves around three core principles:

-- Situational Awareness: Stay vigilant and attuned to your surroundings.
+1. Situational Awareness: Stay alert and attentive to your surroundings.

-- Conflict Avoidance: Make every effort to sidestep potentially dangerous confrontations.
+2. Conflict Avoidance: Make every effort to avoid escalating dangerous confrontations.

 Why Conflict Avoidance Is Key to Self-Defense